MiguelDP4/comment-scrapper/README.md

 The project was created to be able to import the libraries to any other project and run it there.
 A test file called udemy_scrapper was created to show the capabilities of the reader.

 To use the test program, follow these instructions:
 - Make sure you have ChromeDriver installed in your machine, this allows the program to open a window and search for the information you want from the website.
-To do that, run the following command on your terminal:
+To do that, first make sure google chrome is installed on your computer and then run the following command on your terminal:
 - ```sudo apt-get install chromium-chromedriver```
 - Download the contents of the repository
 - Open the terminal, make sure to change directory to the bin folder in the project